ciselab/CPS_repo_mining/analysis/PX4-Autopilot.md

 ### Message
 px4fmu-v2:Use simple HW versioning API to differentiate V2 variant at runtime.
-message: px4fmu-v2:Use simple HW versioning API to differentiate V2 variant at runtime.

    There are several boards that share the px4fmu-v2 build as px4fmu-v3 build.